 Fully-franked special dividend (Dividend Component)

-What is the Dividend Component?
+What was the Dividend Component?

-Does the Dividend Investment Plan apply to the Dividend Component?
+Did the Dividend Investment Plan apply to the Dividend Component?

 Shareholder information